-- Ensuring the continuity of the existing global ocean observing systems is a necessary, but not sufficient, requirement for ocean prediction.
+- 140 Ensuring the continuity of existing ocean observing systems is a necessary, but not sufficient, requirement for ocean prediction.
 Higher spatial and temporal resolution is required to match the increasing model resolution and improve the ability of ocean prediction systems to monitor and forecast smaller scales, including in coastal areas.
 In this regard, the development of operational swath altimetry (e.g., Morrow et al.2019; Benkiran et al., 2022), following the outstanding results of the SWOT mission (Fu et al., 2024), is one of the most critical requirements for the evolution of the satellite observing system.
-For in-situ - 150 observations, critical gaps remain in coastal areas, shelf seas, and polar regions.
+For in-situ - 145 observations, critical gaps remain in coastal areas, shelf seas, and polar regions.
 On a global scale, the lack of biogeochemical observations limits our ability to monitor and forecast the 'green ocean,' making the development of OneArgo a high priority.
-Participatory action and emerging cost effective technologies offer a promising framework that should be integrated into existing in situ data management workflows\and pipelines.
-On a global scale, the lack of biogeochemical observations limits our ability to monitor and pipelines.
-On a global scale, the lack of biogeochemical observations limits our ability to monitor and pipelines. - 155 quality assurance and quality control are also essential to ensure that ocean prediction systems make the best possible use of observations.
+Data standardization, quality assurance and quality control are also essential to ensure that ocean prediction systems make the best possible use of observations.